Zina D. H. Young: Relationship to polygamy

 In order to understand Young's decisions regarding plural marriage, it is pivotal to examine her relationship to the practice of polygamy.
 Though initially she struggled to understand the morality of the practice, she came to accept it—not because she found virtue in the practice itself, but because it came from Joseph Smith, and he was the prophet.
 Her "unwavering obedience and unquestioning faith" ultimately determined her decision to be married to Smith and later to Brigham Young.
-To her, the decision became a test of the integrity she would show to her faith; she later wrote in her journal, "could I compromise conscience ... lay aside the sure testimony of the Spirit of God for the Glory of this world?".
-This principle of total obedience and submission to male church leaders came to define her faith.
+To her, the decision became a test of the integrity she would show to her faith; she later wrote in her journal, "could I compromise conscience ... lay aside the sure testimony of the Spirit of God for the Glory of this world?"
+This principle of total obedience and submission to church leaders she regarded as prophets came to define her faith.
 In her last conference of the Relief Society in October 1900 in the Salt Lake Assembly Hall, Zina Young advised, "Sisters, never speak a word against the authorities of this church."

 In time, Young accepted polygamy as a lifestyle.
 On one occasion, she proclaimed: "The principle of plural marriage is honorable.
 It is a principle of the gods, it is heaven born.
 God revealed it to us as a saving principle: we have accepted it as such and we know it is of him, for the fruits of it are holy....
 We are proud of the principle because we know its true worth."
-In 1890, when church president Wilford Woodruff issued the Manifesto that led to the end of the practice of polygamy in the church, Young lamented, "Today the hearts of all were tried but looked to God and submitted."
+In 1890, when church president Wilford Woodruff, to comply with the U.S. supreme court, issued the Manifesto that ended the church sanctioning new plural marriages, Young lamented, "Today the hearts of all were tried but looked to God and submitted."

 In later life, Zina Young commented that women in polygamous relationships "expect too much attention from the husband and ... become sullen and morose".
 She explained that "a successful polygamous wife must regard her husband with indifference, and with no other feeling than that of reverence, for love we regard as a false sentiment; a feeling which should have no existence in polygamy".
 She came to rely primarily on relationships with kin and other women in the community for support and friendship.